decentralized-identity/didcomm-messaging/docs/spec-files/problems.md

 In addition, messages MAY use the [Advanced Sequencing](../../extensions/advanced_sequencing/main.md) extension to detect gaps in delivery or messages arriving out of order.

-#### Route Tracing

-To troubleshoot routing issues, DIDComm offers a header, `trace`.
-Any party that processes a DIDComm plaintext message containing this header MAY do an HTTP POST of a **route trace report** to the URI in the header's value.

->Note: This mechanism is not intended to profile timing or performance, and thus does not cover the same problem space as technologies like [OpenTracing](https://opentracing.io/).
-It also *spans* trust domains (paralleling a message's journey from Alice to a web service hosting Bob's endpoint, to Bob himself) -- and thus differs in scope from in-house logging and monitoring technolgies like Splunk and Kibana.
-Although DIDComm tracing could be integrated with these other technologies, doing so in a methodical way is probably an antipattern; it may indicate a misunderstanding about its purpose as a tool for ad hoc debugging or troubleshooting between unrelated parties.

-[TODO: describe the trace report.]
-For example, in a message for Bob that is double-wrapped (once for his external mediator and once for his cloud agent), three plaintext messages might contain `trace` headers:

-1. The outermost message, decrypted by Bob's external mediator, containing forwarding instructions to Bob's cloud agent.
-2. The center message, decrypted by Bob's cloud agent, containing an inner encrypted payload and instructions to forward it to Bob's DID.
-3. The inner message, seen by Bob's iPhone.

-If Alice, the sender of this message, includes a `trace` header on each one, and if handlers of this message along the route cooperate with her request to trace, then Alice can learn where in a route a message delivery is failing.

-Tracing has security, privacy, and performance implications.
-Support for tracing is not required of DIDComm implementations, but it is recommended for parties that need sophisticated debugging.
-Parties that implement tracing MUST decide whether or not to honor trace requests based upon a policy that ensures accountability and transparency, and MUST default to reject tracing requests unless they have independent reason to believe that appropriate safeguards are in place.

 ### Explicit problem reports

 DIDComm features a standard method for reporting problems (errors) to other parties.
 This is not always possible (e.g., when a sender has o route to the other party, or when a recipient's crypto is incompatible with a sender's).
 But when it is possible, it can be very helpful.